 Disabled Visitor Discount: for registered disabled visitors and their carers: please purchase tickets at the next rate down.
-If you are adults, please purchase a senior ticket; if you are seniors, please purchase an older child ticket, and so on.
+If you are adults, please purchase a senior ticket; if you are seniors, please purchase a child ticket, and so on.

 Dogs: no dogs, except guide dogs, are permitted within the grounds.

 Cancellations and refunds: Should Government action at any time cause us to close, we will, of course, refund any tickets purchased for any affected days.
 Otherwise, we operate a no-refunds policy.
-Tickets are not transferrable to other days, or to other events.
 Please always check our website before travelling, in case circumstances or Government Advice has changed.